 Anything can be made into something more complex than it needs to be and mutual funds are no exception to this truth.
 However, mutual funds require no experience or knowledge of economics, financial statements, or financial markets to be a successful investor.

 For beginners, here is a simple definition of mutual fund: A mutual fund is an investment security type that enables investors to pool their money together into one professionally managed investment.
 Mutual funds can invest in stocks, bonds, cash and/or other assets.
 These underlying security types, called holdings combine to form one mutual fund, also called a portfolio.

 In different words, Mutual funds can be considered baskets of investments.
 Each basket holds dozens or hundreds of security types, such as stocks or bonds.
 Therefore, when an investor buys a mutual fund, they are buying a basket of investment securities.
+Simple!

 Yes, there are many things to know about mutual funds but compared to the broad world of financial products, mutual funds are quite easy to use and understand.